About me - image of me in the palace in Ferrera, done in Delauncy style

 I hesitate to call this one a family recipe, but in many ways it is.

-The recipe comes from a book called “Handbuch für die Weihnachtsbäckerei” (Christmas bakery handbook) that was released by one of the local sugar companies – Pfeifer & Langen – as a promotional gift.
-I am not sure when it was produced, but I assume some time in the early 1980s, judging by the decor, the hand mixers, the prices (still in Deutsche Mark) and the reference to images (the most recent is from 1977).
+The recipe comes from a book called “Handbuch für die Weihnachtsbäckerei” (Christmas bakery handbook) that Pfeifer & Langen, one of the local sugar companies, released as a promotional gift.
+I am not sure when it was produced, but I assume in the early 1980s, judging by the decor, the hand mixers, the prices (still in Deutsche Mark), and the references to images (the most recent is from 1977).

 If the recipe book was a promotional gift, why am I even considering calling it a family recipe?

-Peter’s Mum’s maiden name is Langen.
-Part of the sugar company was actually founded and is still owned by cousins.
+My MIL is a Langen.
+The sugar company was founded and is still owned by cousins.

-And with the love and patience that normally goes into shelling and grinding the hazelnuts for this recipe, how could I not call it a family recipe?
+And with the love and patience she puts into shelling and grinding the hazelnuts for this recipe, how could I not call it a family recipe?

 (To be honest: this time I used a packet of roasted and ground hazelnuts, but I also had a little helper.
-Still, even with Miss M insisting that she be allowed to sift the icing sugar by herself, these German hazelnut macaroons still took next to no time to make.)
+Even with Miss M insisting she be allowed to sift the icing sugar herself, these German hazelnut macaroons took next to no time to make.)

 A German hazelnut macaroon (Hazelnuss Makronen) with some hazelnuts and Christmas baubles